Johnsonville Branch

 The Johnsonville Branch, also known as the Johnsonville Line, is a commuter branch line railway from the main Railway Station of Wellington, New Zealand to the northern suburb of Johnsonville via Ngaio and Khandallah.

 Transdev Wellington operates the trains under contract from the Greater Wellington Regional Council.
 In 2001, an estimated 1,043 passengers used the line on a working day.

 The line has seven tunnels and eight stations.
 Four stations (Crofton Downs, Awarua Street, Box Hill, and Raroa) are on a curve.
-Before arrival at the Crofton Downs and Awarua Street stations, the onboard announcement adds Please mind the gap when exiting the train.
 There are three crossing loops: at Ngaio and Khandallah stations and below Wadestown in the Ngaio Gorge.